 In March 1770, the Boston”s Sons of Liberty attacked the British local garrison.
 British soldiers opened fire upon the crowd.
 This tragic incident, known as the Boston Massacre, is one of the triggers of the War of Independence against Britain.

-In 1772, a new tax was imposed was imposed on tea: the Tea Act was interpreted as another demonstration of authority from the part of Britain.
-A group of Bostonians wearing Indian costumes went on board a tea clipper in Boston harbor and managed to throw several thousand pounds of tea into the sea: the "Boston Tea Party" was followed by severe punishment.
-A continental congress of the colonies answered by prohibiting British imports and militias were formed to resist British troops.
-The Loyalists, i.e. the colonists who wanted to remain British were very often badly treated by the Patriots: they were caught, whipped, tarred and feathered to expose their shame.
+A group of Bostonians wearing Indian costumes went on board a tea clipper in Boston harbor and managed to throw several thousand pounds of tea into the sea: the “Boston Tea Party” was followed by severe punishment.

 The first real battle took place in June 1775, outside Boston at Bunker Hill.
 There, the American volunteers managed to resist and to succeed over British troops for the first time.

 The Spirit of 1776

 In January 1776, the Englishman Thomas Paine published a pamphlet against Britain: it launched the spirit of 1776.

 “Does America be America of shop-keepers and farmers benefit by remaining under British rule?
-The plain answer of common sense is no."
+The plain answer of common sense is no.”Thomas Paine, Common Sense

 The book immediately sold over 120,000 copies.